 The main difference is that the compounds travel a short distance between the beginning and ending process.
 Product loss is minimal since the vapors are constantly enclosed.

-There are several types of CBD products, sometimes the list can seem endless.
-Here are some of the common products derived from CBD oil.
+There are several types of CBD to choose from, and sometimes the list can seem endless.
+Here are some of the common CBD oil products:

 - Isolates: This liquid is ideal for making your CBD products.
-Usually, in powder form, it can be used in smoothies and added to other foods and drinks.
-It can also be taken directly or included in recipes for edibles.
+Usually, in powder form, you can use it in smoothies and add it to other foods and drinks.
+It can also be taken directly or included in recipes ingredients for edibles.

 - Capsules: These are a popular product with consumers.
 All you need is your favorite beverage to help wash the capsule down.
-They do not need to be refrigerated, so you can take the capsules with you.
+You do not need to refrigerate so that you can take the capsules with you.

 - Gummies: Originally a favorite with younger generations, gummies are becoming popular with buyers of all ages.
 You can find gummies and other sweet treats infused with hemp.

 - Tinctures and liquids: There are several uses for tinctures and liquids.
-They can be taken directly or added to your favorite drinks and foods.
-Some are even infused with natural flavorings for a less bitter taste.
+They can be taken directly or you can add it to your favorite drinks and foods.
+Some are can infuse natural flavorings in it for a less bitter taste.

-There are also CBD products for hair, skin, and nails.
+There are also hemp-infused products for hair, skin, and nails.
 These usually come in lotions, conditioners, and shampoos.
 It’s important to note, the Food and Drug Administration (FDA) has not stated that products containing CBD oil have health benefits.

 Hemp vs. CBD: The Differences Explained

-It’s not always easy knowing the difference between Hemp oil vs CBD oil, especially after you see the various product labels.
+It’s not always easy knowing the difference between Hemp oil vs CBD oil, especially after seeing the various product labels.
 Some of the product names include:

 - Full-spectrum hemp extract